Social and Environmental Justice Studies

 Electives can be chosen among courses offered across most of the doctoral and certificate programs in the Social Sciences and Humanities at the Graduate Center.

 For related coursework in Social and Environmental Justice Studies, students may especially want to look to offerings in the doctoral programs in Environmental Psychology, Earth and Environmental Sciences, and Critical Social Personality Psychology.

-GC faculty associated with this track:
+GC faculty associated with this concentration:

 Visit the GC Mina Rees Library's Liberal Studies Research Guide.

 Students' contact for Social and Environmental Justice Studies research is reference librarian Adriana Palmer.